-[The Third Tranche Bonds have been rated PRS Aaa with a Stable Outlook by Philratings.
+The Third Tranche Bonds have been rated PRS Aaa with a Stable Outlook by Philratings.
 PRS Aaa is the highest rating assigned by PhilRatings.
 Obligations rated PRS Aaa are of the highest quality with minimal credit risk.
 A Stable Outlook means that the rating is likely to be maintained or to remain unchanged in the next twelve months.

-PhilRatings identified the following key rating factors in the assignment of the rating: a) diversified portfolio with good growth prospects; b) experienced management team; c) improved financial performance in the first half of 2021 (1H2021); and d) healthy cash flows and adequate liquidity.
-PhilRatings also considered that the power industry is seen to be relatively more stable amidst increasing economic uncertainty caused by the COVID-19 pandemic, given that electricity is an essential need.]
+PhilRatings identified the following key rating factors in the assignment of the rating: a) diversified portfolio with good growth prospects; b) experienced management team; c) sustained financial recovery; and d) sufficient liquidity levels, supported by continued strong cash flow generation.
+PhilRatings also considered that the power industry is seen to be relatively more stable amidst increasing economic uncertainty and the immediate adverse impact of the COVID-19 pandemic, given that electricity is an essential need.